EduardoZepeda/coffee-bytes-hugo/content/posts/django-channels-channel-layers-grupos-y-usuarios/index.en.md

 Before deploying an application that involves channels I will tell you about the many things that can go wrong and how to prevent them.

-### django.core.exceptions.AppRegistryNotReady: Las aplicaciones aún no se han cargado
+### django.core.exceptions.AppRegistryNotReady: Apps not loaded

 If you are using uvicorn and an asgi application, this is because django tries to use applications that have not yet been loaded.
 To prevent the error manually load the application yourself before importing any other app.